 The stage Rubiães – Tui begins at the roadside.
-Despite this anti-climatic start, until reaching the border with Spain, the road will be flat, through small villages and one of the nicest hostels on the way.
+Despite this anti-climatic start, until reaching the border with Spain, the road will be flat and through small villages.
+It also has one of the nicest hostels on the way.

 However, right after this small calming space, we will walk on the tarmac, since this road is strongly connected to the industries of Northern Portugal and Southern Galicia.
 At this point, besides being important to be careful with the road, we will start to see more people and pilgrims, since many start their Way to Santiago here.